-This will be the first year also offering a 9-mile half course for those looking for longer "sprint" and a 3-mile course so everyone can join in on the fun.
+This will be the 4th year offering a 9-mile half course for those looking for a less painful challenge ( this course lay out may differ on race day than indicated on map) and a 3-mile course so everyone can join in on the fun.

 Shelter Island is located in the beautiful Peconic Bays between the North and South Forks of Long Island.

 The race honors Ted Baldwin’s love for the bays and proceeds this year will be donated in support of the Cornell Cooperative Marine Extension Program.

 The 19.5-mile full course is an advanced recreational and elite race open to all seaworthy craft powered by oar or paddle.
 Participants can expect open bay conditions, including at times strong currents and any host of wind/wave conditions.
 There is no rain date; alternate courses are in place should there be rough or foggy conditions.